2006 Chávez speech at the United Nations

-On 20 September 2006, Venezuelan President Hugo Chávez delivered a speech to the United Nations General Assembly damning U.S. President George W. Bush, with particular focus on foreign policy.
+On 20 September 2006, Venezuelan President Hugo Chávez delivered a speech to the United Nations General Assembly denouncing U.S. President George W. Bush, with particular focus on foreign policy.
 The speech received international praise due in part to the strong worldwide unpopularity of the policies of the George W. Bush administration.
 While the speech was received with sustained applause in the General Assembly, and even from some in the United States, particularly on the left wing, it was met with abrasive bipartisan criticism by many public and elected officials in the United States.
-Despite the criticism that this speech attracted from U.S. officials, Chavez' UN speech came at a time when then President George W. Bush's approval rating was at an all-time low among the American public.
+Despite the criticism that this speech attracted from U.S. officials, Chavez' UN speech came at a time when then President George W. Bush's approval rating was at an all-time low among the American public, and support for the speech was higher than many experts would expect.

 Speech

 Speaking one day after Bush addressed the same session of the General Assembly, Chávez announced, "The devil came here yesterday, and it smells of sulfur still today, this table that I am now standing in front of."
-At that point, Chávez made the sign of the cross, positioned his hands as if praying, and looked briefly upwards as if the invocation of God.
+At that point, Chávez made the sign of the cross, positioned his hands as if praying, and looked briefly upwards as if in invocation of God.
 He continued "Yesterday, ladies and gentlemen, from this rostrum, the President of the United States, the gentleman to whom I refer as the devil, came here, talking as if he owned the world."
 Chávez also said that President Bush "...came [to the General Assembly] to share his nostrums to try to preserve the current pattern of domination, exploitation and pillage of the peoples of the world."
 Chávez began his talk by recommending Noam Chomsky's Hegemony or Survival: "It's an excellent book to help us understand what has been happening in the world throughout the 20th century, and what's happening now, and the greatest threat looming over our planet."
 Citing Chomsky's book, Chávez explained, "...the American empire is doing all it can to consolidate its system of domination.
 And we cannot allow them to do that.
 We cannot allow world dictatorship to be consolidated."

 The speech was delivered in Spanish with voice-over U.N. interpretation.